 - Picking currants from both high and low shrubs.

-- No damage of shrubs due to design technology that has been used in the harvester.
+- No damage to shrubs due to design technology that has been used in the harvester.

 - Fruits for fresh market.

-We invite you to watch the video below to know more about mechanical harvest:
+We invite you to watch the video below to know more about the mechanical harvest: